ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-React2Shell- Inside the Critical React Server Components Vulnerability - <a href="https://medium.com/@vignesh.082v/react2shell-inside-the-critical-react-server-components-vulnerability-dfa0801b3d28?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ⚡ “10 Node.js Event-Loop Power Tricks That Let You Handle Millions of Requests - <a href="https://medium.com/codetodeploy/10-node-js-event-loop-power-tricks-that-let-you-handle-millions-of-requests-472798b6f633?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karuna`**

+<blockquote>Node.js is fast — but only if you work with the event loop instead of fighting it.
+ Most performance problems in Node apps come from:
+Continue reading on CodeToDeploy »</blockquote>

+<h3>2.
+Building a Microservice Architecture Using gRPC & Node.js — A Complete Beginner-Friendly Guide - <a href="https://medium.com/@siranjeevi0619/building-a-microservice-architecture-using-grpc-node-js-a-complete-beginner-friendly-guide-20a76909bbfd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh`**
+✍️ **posted by `Siranjeevi Selvam`**

-<blockquote>In December 2025, the web development community woke up to one of the most severe vulnerabilities ever disclosed in the modern JavaScript…
+<blockquote>Microservices are everywhere today — from Netflix to Uber to Amazon — but understanding how they really communicate internally is where…
 Continue reading on Medium »</blockquote>

-<h3>2.
-When Your Code is Perfect, But the Internet Breaks - <a href="https://levelup.gitconnected.com/when-your-code-is-perfect-but-the-internet-breaks-1d101b928b8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shubham Maurya`**

-<blockquote>It started out as just another Tuesday.
-I had my coffee, terminal open, and was working through Jira tickets — same old routine.
-Continue reading on Level Up Coding »</blockquote>

 <h3>3.
-Deploying a Fullstack Application in a Single Box: How to Serve the Frontend from the Backend (and… - <a href="https://medium.com/@arnoldcnv99/deploying-a-fullstack-application-in-a-single-box-how-to-serve-the-frontend-from-the-backend-and-7bf277dd22b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS Payments Setup Made Simple: Implementing Razorpay in Your Backend API - <a href="https://medium.com/@theprinceraj/nestjs-payments-setup-made-simple-implementing-razorpay-in-your-backend-api-49f68b41c462?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arnold CONVOLBO`**
+✍️ **posted by `Prince Raj`**

-<blockquote>When developing a modern full-stack application — for example, a React frontend and a Node.js/Express backend — a crucial question always…
+<blockquote>How to integrate Razorpay payments in NestJS?
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Ktor Might Be a Better Fit Than Spring — and Why Frontend & Node.js Developers Should Care - <a href="https://medium.com/@alpgokcek/why-ktor-might-be-a-better-fit-than-spring-and-why-frontend-node-js-developers-should-care-a25fe7faac03?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Fixed Disk Space Issues on My macOS While Developing Node.js & Next.js Apps - <a href="https://medium.com/@siva.develops/how-i-fixed-disk-space-issues-on-my-macos-while-developing-node-js-next-js-apps-56ff07125c2c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alp Gökçek`**
+✍️ **posted by `Siva Rajendran`**

-<blockquote>For years, Spring Boot has been the go-to framework in the JVM server world.
-It’s powerful, feature-rich, and widely adopted — especially…
+<blockquote>I am sharing my experience with a disk space issue I faced on my Mac mini.
+I work on various development projects on a 250 GB Mac mini…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Learning NestJS: Project Setup, Modules, Controllers, Services, and Tests - <a href="https://medium.com/@bohdan_pastukh/learning-nestjs-project-setup-modules-controllers-services-and-tests-f6ae50d3ead4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Simple Node.js and MongoDB CRUD API Using Mongoose (Step-by-Step) - <a href="https://medium.com/@patilprasanna73/build-a-simple-node-js-and-mongodb-crud-api-using-mongoose-step-by-step-92c0bf3a6580?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bohdan Pastukh`**
+✍️ **posted by `Prasanna Patil`**

-<blockquote>I’m learning NestJS, and the best way to learn a framework is by building something real.
-In this series, I’ll be implementing a simple…
+<blockquote>Modern applications rely heavily on persistent data storage.
+MongoDB and Node.js form a powerful stack used widely in enterprise and…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Easiest Way to Handle Production Errors in Next.js App Router - <a href="https://medium.com/@markkaave/the-easiest-way-to-handle-production-errors-in-next-js-app-router-3e9149a1444c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why 70% of Production Outages Are Caused by Misconfigured Environment Variables - <a href="https://medium.com/@shahnoormujawar/why-70-of-production-outages-are-caused-by-misconfigured-environment-variables-3667f241364b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Markkaave`**
+✍️ **posted by `Shahnoor Mujawar`**

-<blockquote>Next.js 14/15 is great, but handling production errors in the App Router can be tricky.
-You usually have two options:
+<blockquote>No, it’s not Kubernetes.
+Not AWS.
+Not even that junior dev who copy-pasted from StackOverflow at 2AM.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Use Ai in Code?
-Do you know how to Mitigate the risk ? - <a href="https://medium.com/ai-governance-playbook/use-ai-in-code-do-you-know-how-to-mitigate-the-risk-2cfa70026208?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Architecture Across Languages: Why the EPUIC Sequence Changes Everything - <a href="https://medium.com/@parsa.hassani30/clean-architecture-across-languages-why-the-epuic-sequence-changes-everything-d66b70bcffa5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Subodh Kc`**

-<blockquote>All Executives and Developers will love this free NPM package
-Continue reading on AI Governance »</blockquote>

-<h3>8.
-Demystifying Node.js Streams: Handle Large Data Like a Pro ⚙️ - <a href="https://medium.com/@alisha00/demystifying-node-js-streams-handle-large-data-like-a-pro-%EF%B8%8F-7448ba182f80?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alisha ✨`**
+✍️ **posted by `Parsa Shariat`**

-<blockquote>Hey backend builders 👋
+<blockquote>I’ve reviewed hundreds of codebases.
+From startups to enterprise.
+And I keep seeing the same problem:
 Continue reading on Medium »</blockquote>

-<h3>9.
-How i dump eslint/prettier for biome, and you should do the same! - <a href="https://medium.com/@adrienguesnel/how-i-dump-eslint-prettier-for-biome-and-you-should-do-the-same-8bcdf05fefff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adrien Guesnel`**

-<blockquote>For years, ESLint + Prettier was my default setup.
-Like everyone else, I copy‑pasted the same configs from project to project and didn’t…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Stop Googling Commands: The 3 Best AI Tools for Linux Help in 2025 - <a href="https://medium.com/@kernelcoffee/stop-googling-commands-the-3-best-ai-tools-for-linux-help-in-2025-ebaaa1f31cdc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your autoresponder email is where prospects decide not to hire you. - <a href="https://buildwithrazvan.medium.com/your-autoresponder-email-is-where-prospects-decide-not-to-hire-you-d35e749c20f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jay`**
+✍️ **posted by `Razvan Alex Grigoriciuc`**

-<blockquote>From writing complex Bash scripts to fixing broken drivers — here is my personal AI stack for managing my multi-boot systems.
+<blockquote>I remember a conversation I had with the owner of a wealth management firm and it went like this:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Top Sharetribe Alternatives for Your Marketplace in 2026 - <a href="https://roobykon.medium.com/top-sharetribe-alternatives-for-your-marketplace-in-2026-5a11eca31890?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+[Part 1] Frontend Development with Java: Building a Gradle and Modern GWT Environment - <a href="https://medium.com/@sayaya1090/part-1-frontend-development-with-java-building-a-gradle-and-modern-gwt-environment-b8211ce41b31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ROOBYKON SOFTWARE`**
+✍️ **posted by `Sayaya`**

-<blockquote>So, you’ve got a brilliant idea for a multi-vendor marketplace.
-You’ve done your initial research, and one name keeps popping up…
+<blockquote>A Guide to Setting Up a GWT Project with Java 24, Lombok, and Automated E2E Testing
 Continue reading on Medium »</blockquote>

 <h3>3.
-Cristiano Ronaldo Just Joined the AI Search Revolution with Perplexity AI
-Revolution with… - <a href="https://medium.com/@melojack45/cristiano-ronaldo-just-joined-the-ai-search-revolution-with-perplexity-ai-revolution-with-56fab8bf1fec?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why 60% of Your Potential Customers Will Never Buy From You (And How to Fix It) - <a href="https://medium.com/@michaeleakins_8704/why-60-of-your-potential-customers-will-never-buy-from-you-and-how-to-fix-it-3982704c7667?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `CrashBytes`**

-<blockquote>Cristiano Ronaldo is no longer just a global football icon; he is now part of the AI search revolution.
-By investing in Perplexity AI and…
+<blockquote>Here’s a sobering statistic that keeps me up at night: 60% of global consumers rarely or never buy from English-only websites.
+Even worse…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Lo que aprendí al hacer un recortador de audio que funciona bien en móviles baratos - <a href="https://medium.com/@mariocepedaortega/lo-que-aprend%C3%AD-al-hacer-un-recortador-de-audio-que-funciona-bien-en-m%C3%B3viles-baratos-2a24173ddf43?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Tech Behind FlipMeet: How a Student Built a Fast Random Video Chat Platform - <a href="https://medium.com/@saad.ahmed1/the-tech-behind-flipmeet-how-a-student-built-a-fast-random-video-chat-platform-d68f86dbeb00?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mario Cepeda Ortega`**
+✍️ **posted by `Saad Ahmed`**

-<blockquote>A todos nos ha pasado: te mandan una nota de voz de 3 minutos por WhatsApp, pero solo necesitas 20 segundos para reenviarlos o subirlos a…
+<blockquote>Most people see FlipMeet as a simple button: you click “Start,” and a stranger appears on the screen.
+Under that button is the messy…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React2Shell- Inside the Critical React Server Components Vulnerability - <a href="https://medium.com/@vignesh.082v/react2shell-inside-the-critical-react-server-components-vulnerability-dfa0801b3d28?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Huawei Mate 80 Pro Max is one of the boldest Android flagships of 2025 - <a href="https://medium.com/@melojack45/huawei-mate-80-pro-max-is-one-of-the-boldest-android-flagships-of-2025-aead81994097?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vignesh`**
+✍️ **posted by `Jack Melo`**

-<blockquote>In December 2025, the web development community woke up to one of the most severe vulnerabilities ever disclosed in the modern JavaScript…
+<blockquote>combining a dual-layer OLED panel that reaches up to 8000 nits, the Kirin 9030 Pro processor, and a 6000mAh battery with super-fast…
 Continue reading on Medium »</blockquote>

 <h3>6.
-10 UI Mistakes Developers Still Make (And How to Fix Them in 2026) - <a href="https://medium.com/@sufyaan.maalik/10-ui-mistakes-developers-still-make-and-how-to-fix-them-in-2026-f2a841fb741f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sufyan Malik`**

-<blockquote>A developer-focused guide to better UI design, improved user experience and higher engagement.
-Continue reading on Medium »</blockquote>

-<h3>7.
-WordPress 6.9 “Gene” Just Dropped — And It Completely Changes How We Build Websites - <a href="https://medium.com/@milandanushka512/wordpress-6-9-gene-just-dropped-and-it-completely-changes-how-we-build-websites-8d5de683c1a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Custom Web Portal Starter Kit: Scaffolding the .NET Core API - <a href="https://putnamtechnology.medium.com/custom-web-portal-starter-kit-scaffolding-the-net-core-api-8de96c1c2d80?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Milan Danushka`**
+✍️ **posted by `Chris Putnam`**

-<blockquote>The final major WordPress release of the year brings Google-Docs-style comments, built-in accordions, advanced math formulas, faster…
+<blockquote>Setting up the foundation of our custom web portal with a robust, scalable backend API.
 Continue reading on Medium »</blockquote>

 <br/>